-Debate about using medical marijuana to mitigate opioid misuse
+Debate about using medical marijuana reduces opioid prescriptions

 The idea of using marijuana to mitigate the opiate crisis can seem counter-intuitive to people in the medical community.
 Some healthcare providers are concerned that “aren’t we just replacing one drug with another?” and “doesn’t marijuana present its own set of dangers, such as addiction, dependency, and other health concerns?”